-It's all about the wavefunctions, the unobservables.
+It's all about the wavefunctions.
 That's the foundation.
 Observable physical reality emerges from their interactions, from the simple structure of space endowed with naught but the two fields of electromagnetism.
-From this we manifest, think, read, and write.
+From this we manifest, breathe, think, read, and write.

 With the geometric wavefunction it seems possible to have a model that is naturally gauge invariant, finite, and confined.
-It seems possible to understand gravitation as impedance mismatched electromagnetism, and similarly the weak and strong nuclear forces.
+It seems possible to understand gravitation as impedance mismatched electromagnetism, and similarly weak and strong nuclear forces as confinement by reflections from impedance mismatches.
 It seems possible to have an intuitive, real world understanding of the measurement problem, to remove the ambiguities and resolve the outstanding quantum paradoxes.